capsidjs/capsule/README.md

 - **No dependencies**. **No build** steps.
 - Support **event-driven** style of frontend programming in a **new way**.

+# Motivation

+Virtual DOM frameworks are good for many use cases, but sometimes they are overkill for your use cases where you only needs a little bit of event handlers and dom modifications.

+This `capsule` library explores simple event-driven DOM programming without virtual dom in a new style.

 # Slogans

 - Local query is good.
 Global query is bad.